wyattmunson/notepad/content/docs/linux/telegraf.md

 List of Telegraf input plugins: [GitHub](https://github.com/influxdata/telegraf/tree/master/plugins/inputs)

-The full Telegraf reference can be found in `/etc/telegraf-reference.conf`.
+A sample Telegraf reference can be found in `/etc/telegraf/telegraf.conf.sample`.
 It is a full list of inputs and configurations for reference only.
 The file is read only and changes to it are overridden.

 **Generate default config file**: